SoftwareAG/universalmessaging-server-docker-samples/README.md

 The instructions in the Dockerfile create an image containing the minimal contents from your installation that are necessary to run the Universal Messaging server and command line tools.
 The image is also set up to allow trouble-free execution; suitable environment variables and defaults are set.
-You can see this in more detail by reading the 'Dockerfile', 'configure.sh' and 'umstart.sh' scripts, and the embedded commentary in both.
+You can see this in more detail by reading the '**Dockerfile**', '**configure.sh**' and '**umstart.sh**' scripts, and the embedded commentary in both.

 You can see that an image has been created as follows: